BarboraDoslikova/CZ-quotas-refugees/README.md

 Se my infographic at https://magic.piktochart.com/output/8778065-cz-quotas.

-Given these numbers, NO, it is unlikely that the extra people from Syria would flood the country and exploit and influence it as the Czech people worry
+Given these numbers, NO, it is unlikely that the extra people from Syria would flood the country and exploit and influence it as the Czech people worry.